scripting/opmlPackage/README.md

 #### What's in this package?

-JavaScript code to parse and stringify OPM, and a couple of extras.
+JavaScript code to parse and stringify OPML.

 * opml.parse -- turns OPML text into a JavaScript structure representing the OPML.

 * opml.stringify -- takes the JavaScript structure and turns it into OPML text.

-* opml.htmlify -- a simple routine to display outlines in HTM.
+* opml.htmlify -- a simple routine to display outlines in HTML.

 * opml.visitAll -- a routine that visits all the nodes in an outline.